Lakshmana: Marriage to Urmila

+Exile and war

 Lakshmana served Rama and Sita reverently during the exile.
 In Panchavati, Lakshmana also built a hut for Rama and Sita to live in.
 Lakshmana cut off Ravana's sister Surpanakha's nose in anger when she tried to seduce Rama and insulted Sita.
-He played an important role in the war with Ravana and slew Ravana's sons Indrajita and Atikaya.
+He played an important role in the war with Ravana and slew Ravana's sons Indrajita (Meghanada) and Atikaya.

+On the first night of exile, when Rama and Sita were sleeping, the deity Nidra appeared before Lakshmana and he requested her to offer him the boon of not sleeping for the fourteen years.
+The goddess asked him that she could grant his wish, but someone else would have to take his place asleep.
+Lakshmana asked the goddess to enquire his wife Urmila regarding this, who happily accepted the task.
+Urmila slept continuously for the fourteen years of exile, to complete the sleep of her and her husband's share.
+Urmila is notable for this unparalleled sacrifice, which is called Urmila Nidra.

-When Sita asked Rama to fetch a magical golden hind for her, Rama asked Lakshmana to stand guard as he sensed danger and evil.
-The golden hind was in fact the demon Maricha, who distracted Rama.
-When Rama killed Maricha, he cried out in his own voice for help.
+When Sita asked Rama to fetch a magical golden deer for her, Rama asked Lakshmana to stand guard as he sensed danger and evil.
+The golden deer was the demon Maricha, who distracted Rama.
+When Rama killed Maricha, he cried out in Rama's voice for help.
 Although Lakshmana knew that Rama was invincible and beyond any danger, Sita panicked and frantically ordered Lakshmana to go to Rama's aid immediately.
-Unable to disobey Sita, Lakshmana drew a perimeter line (Lakshmana Rekha or Lakshmana's line), which Sita must not cross and went in search of Rama.
+Unable to disobey Sita, Lakshmana drew a perimeter line (Lakshmana Rekha), which Sita must not cross and went in search of Rama.
 Sita, however, out of compulsion of religious duty and compassion for Ravana, who was disguised as a poor Brahmin, crossed the line to give him alms, following which she was abducted.

+Through their search for Sita, Rama and Lakshmana meet Hanuman, the biggest devotee of Rama, greatest of ape heroes, and an adherent of Sugriva.
+Rama befriends Sugriva and helps him by killing his elder brother Vali, thus regaining the kingdom of Kiṣkindha, in exchange for helping Rāma to recover Sita.
+However, Sugriva soon forgets his promise and this enrage Lakshmana, who was ready to destroy the ape citadel.

-During the war between Rama and Ravana, Lakshmana killed Indrajita and Atikaya, who were the sons of Ravana.
-Before he killed Indrajita, Lakhshmana was wounded daceitfully by Indrajita, and Hanuman's intervention saved him from certain death.
+During the war between Rama and Ravana, Meghanada hurls a powerful weapon at Lakshmana and he is mortally wounded.
+So Hanumana assumes his gigantic form and flies from Lanka to the Himalayas.
+Upon reaching mountain, Hanuman is unable to identify the herb, sanjeevani, that will cure Lakshmana and so he decides to bring the entire mountain back to Lanka.
+Post his recovery, Lakshmana killed Meghanada and Atikaya, who were the sons of Ravana.